therealplato/dhs-mtgox-warrant/Mt-Gox-Dwolla-Warrant-5-14-13-transcribed.md

 #### 18 U.S.C. section 1960

-    (a) Whoever knowingly conducts, controls manages, supervises, directs, or owns all or part of an unlicensed money treansmitting business, shall be fined in accorance with this title or imprisoned not more than 5 years, or both.
+    (a) Whoever knowingly conducts, controls, manages, supervises, directs, or owns all or part of an unlicensed money treansmitting business, shall be fined in accorance with this title or imprisoned not more than 5 years, or both.